 Contributions can be in cash (keep canceled checks, receipts, or other reliable written records showing the name of the organization and the date and amount given), property, or out-of-pocket expenses you paid to do volunteer work for the kinds of organizations described earlier.
-If you drove to and from the volunteer work, you can take 14 cents a mile or the actual cost of gas and oil.
+If you drove to and from the volunteer work, you can take the actual cost of gas and oil or 14 cents a mile.
+But, if the volunteer work was to provide relief related to Hurricane Katrina, the amount is 32 cents a mile.
 Add parking and tolls to the amount you claim under either method.
 But do not deduct any amounts that were repaid to you.